HomeSportsTop wrestlers jointly grapple to put their ‘mafia’ chief on mat, allege...

 “The report by the oversight committee was not made public and we have reasons to believe the culprits got a clean chit,” said Malik, who won the women's 58kg freestyle bronze at the 2016 Rio Olympics.

 The demonstrations resumed last month following what the protesters say was government inaction.
-In a letter to the Indian Olympic Association (IOA) chief, PT Usha, the wrestlers wrote that Phogat was “mentally harassed and tortured” by Singh after she missed out on an Olympic medal in Tokyo in 2021, which led her to almost contemplate suicide.
+In a letter to the Indian Olympic Association (IOA) chief, PT Usha, the wrestlers wrote that Phogat was “mentally harassed and tortured” by Singh after she missed out on an Olympic medal in Tokyo in 2021, which led her to almost contemplate .

 The letter also alleged financial misappropriation on the part of the WFI with Singh at its helm.